musaaj/Coding_with_Musa/src/basic_concepts.md

 **Object** is a group of values put together as a unit.
 Object is also called structure in other programming languages such.
 Object helps you organized your code by grouping related values and processing them as a unit.
 We will talk about object in our article on objects, however, knowing the basic meaning of object is sufficient for you to start you coding journey.

 ### Variable
-**Variable** is a refrence to value.
-Variable or **identifier** is used to refer to value from other locations in our program.
+**Variable** is a refrence to a value.
+Variable or **identifier** is used to refer to a value from other locations in our program.
 We can say variables are way of identifying value.
 Let us look at some examples;
 ```
 income = 12000
 tax = 500